das-developers/das2py-server/README.md

 When a request for data is received, das2-pyserver inspects the HTTP GET URL and checks to see if its local cache contains the required data, at the desired time resolution or better.
-If the request is already cached, an HTTP request body is generated from cache blocks.
+If the request is already cached, an HTTP response body is generated from cache blocks.
 If not, the associated reader program and data reducer listed in the DSDF (Data Source Description File) are invoked on the server and the standard output stream from the  `"reader_prog | reducer_prog"`